snowylava/BD-Themes/README.md

 ExotiCNova
 ===================
 My first theme is a Dark Theme with the ability to add your own background if you choose so.
 Built-in Theme Fixer by Gimo.
+Looks a lot better with Discord's Dark Theme pre-selected.
 > ****ExotiCNova** Features:**

 > - Change-able background
 > - When clicking on a picture in chat, the background blurs
+> - Removed Public Listing Button

 Preview
 -------------
+    (Outdated Preview)
 ![enter image description here](http://www.exoticmods.us/img/github/BD-Themes/Capture2.PNG) Please Note this is my first theme, its buggy and since Discord changes code, it may not be up to date when you download it.